kineticstoolkit/kineticstoolkit_doc/html/_sources/files_write_c3d.md

 analogs.plot(["FZ1", "FZ2"])
 ```

-There are some offsets in these signals, that could be corrected by subtracting the median of the signal:
+There are some offsets in these signals that could be corrected by subtracting the median of the signal:

 ```{code-cell} ipython3
 analogs.data["FZ1"] -= np.median(analogs.data["FZ1"])